eXascaleInfolab/recimpute/README.md

     - It is recommended to z-normalize the time series before-hand.
 - To add and train new models:
     -  TODO
-    - copy paste the Training/ModelsDescription/_template.py file and rename it with the name of your new model
+    - Copy paste the Training/ModelsDescription/_template.py file and rename it with the name of your new model.
-    - fill in all the required info (check other ModelsDescription files if you need examples)
+    - Fill in all the required info (check other ModelsDescription files if you need examples).
     - TEMPORARY: add your model to the "models_descriptions_to_use" list defined in the "run_all" method in the recimpute.py file.
+- To get recommendations for any new time series:
+    - TODO
+    - Save the sequence(s) to a text (.csv, .txt) file in the Datasets/SystemInputs/ directory.
+The sequence(s) should have been z-normalized.
+In the file, each row corresponds to one time-series and each value is separated by a space.
+The file should have no header and no index.
+    - TEMPORARY: in recimpute.py set the 'ts_filename' value to the name of your file.

 ___